luigiikk/luigiikk/README.md

 * 🌍  I'm based in Brazil
 * ✉️  You can contact me at [luigimee15@gmail.com](mailto:luigimee15@gmail.com)
-* 🧠  I'm learning Angular, Java and Spring
+* 🧠  I'm learning PHP and JAVA
 * ⚡  Bachelor of Software Engineer (in progress)

 ### Skills